Weidav/shairport_update_script/readme.md

 <br>

-Connect to your pi and execute the the first script with root privileges
+Execute the the first script with root privileges
 ```
 sudo ./uninstall.sh
 ```